mochabyte0x/MochiMapper/README.md

 # MochiMapper

 A minimal **manual PE loader** that maps a PE from the `.rsrc` section into memory and emulates some parts of the Windows loader.
+I'm (probably) not gonna add more features to it.
+Too lazy for that, sry.

 >[!CAUTION]
 >This tool is designed for authorized operations only.
 I AM NOT RESPONSIBLE FOR YOUR ACTIONS.
 DON'T DO BAD STUFF.